pip-templates/pip-templates-microservice-dotnet/doc/HttpProtocolV1.md

   - take: int - (optional) page length (max: 100).
 Operation returns paged results

 **Response body:**
-A DataPage<BeaconV1> object, containing an array of BeaconV1 objects as the DataPage's data, or an error
+A DataPage<BeaconV1> object that contains an array of BeaconV1 objects as its "data", or an error

 ### <a name="operation2"></a> Method: 'POST', route '/v1/beacons/get_beacon_by_id'